p2p-today/p2p-project/README.md

         [the id you assigned]
         [address of desired peer in format: [[addr, port], id] ]

-    When this is received, you remove the request from your dictionary, make a connection to the given address, and send the message.
+    When this is received, your node removes the request from your dictionary, makes a connection to the given address, and sends the message.

     Another use of this mechanism is to request a copy of your peers' routing tables.
-To do this, you may send a message structured like so:
+To do this, your node may send a message structured like so:

         whisper
         [your id]